waynechu1109/FINS/README.md

 python3 chamfer_dist_eval.py --result_mesh <path_to_output_mesh> --gt_mesh <path_to_gt_mesh>
 ``` -->

+## Acknowledgements

+This project would not have been possible without prior work such as [VGGT](https://github.com/facebookresearch/vggt) and [DUSt3R](https://github.com/naver/dust3r).
+We thank the authors of these works and the broader research community for making this project possible.

 ## Citation

 If you find this repository useful, please cite our arXiv paper: